M. N. Roy: In India (1930–1954)

-From the podium Roy in his speech recommended the capture of power by Constituent Assembly.
-Unable to collaborate with Gandhi, however, Roy was to stick to his own conviction.
-In April 1937, his weekly Independent India appeared and was welcomed by progressive leaders like Bose and Nehru, unlike Gandhi, and the staunch Communists who accused Roy of deviation.
+From the podium, Roy in his speech recommended the capture of power by Constituent Assembly.
+Unable to collaborate with Gandhi, however, Roy stuck to his own conviction.
+In April 1937, his weekly Independent India appeared and was welcomed by progressive leaders like Bose and Nehru, however was criticised by Gandhi and the staunch Communists who accused Roy of deviation.

-Personal life and Radical humanist
+Personal life and Radical Humanism

 In marrying Ellen Gottschalk, his second wife, "Roy found not only a loving wife but also an intelligent helper and close collaborator."
 They settled in Dehra Dun.
-Roy proposed an alternative leadership, seized the crisis following Bose's re-election as the Congress President, in 1938: in Pune, in June, he formed his League of Radical Congressmen.
+Roy proposed an alternative leadership, seizing the crisis following Bose's re-election as the Congress President in 1938.
+In Pune, he formed his League of Radical Congressmen.
 Disillusioned with both bourgeois democracy and communism, he devoted the last years of his life to the formulation of an alternative philosophy which he called Radical Humanism and of which he wrote a detailed exposition in Reason, Romanticism and Revolution.